pirafrank/dotfiles/GUIDE.md

 Here's a simple getting started for who might be interested in understanding my terminal config, or for my future self.

+_Warning: This is absolutely incomplete, and as any WIP it will always be._

 ## Notes

 I use `less` as pager.